-I recently spent ten days in Modena with some food-obsessed friends whose appetite for immersing themselves in Italian regional cuisine may very well surpass my own.
+I recently spent ten days in Modena working on Master of None with my food-obsessed friends whose appetite for immersing themselves in Italian regional cuisine may very well surpass my own.
 I admit that a few days in, I was desperate for dumplings, a craving that was left sadly unquenched.
 This is an ongoing personal issue.
 Digressions aside, many visitors only visit Modena to eat at Osteria Francescana, but I urge you to spend a few days in this charming, pastel-hued town.
 Shop the stalls of Mercato Albinelli, queue for panini at Bar Schiavoni, sip sparkling wine at Archer, and twirl tagliatelle at Hosteria Giusti.
 I present my guide to Modena:

 Archer: This natural wine bar pours amazing vino from Italy, France, and Slovenia alongside delicious cheese, cured meats, and other gourmet treats.
 I love the hard boiled eggs with tuna sauce and Cantabrian anchovies with butter and toast.
 I could eat and drink here every day of my life and when I’m in Modena, I do.